AjayrajSingh/topaz/tests/modular_integration_tests/README.md

 # Topaz Integration Tests

-The topaz integration tests use the device runner to launch a module, then run a test against said module.
+The topaz integration tests use the basemgr to launch a module, then run a test against said module.

 ## Adding Tests